phillipgore/flexible-framework/README.md

 # Flexible Framework

-Flexible Framework is an ever-growing collection of SASS centered on standardizing repeated patterns in our application development work at Phillip Gore Design.
+Flexible Framework is an ever-growing collection of useful and customizable SASS (breakpoints, grids, spacing, etc).
+It is the standardization of repeated patterns in our application development work at Phillip Gore Design.

 ## Quick Start